aminbabar/W6D1/whiteboarding_questions/partner_B.md

 What is the purpose of a database migration?

+A database migration creates and updates tables and their constraints.

 **Answer**: A migration is a file containing Ruby code that describes a set of changes to be applied to a database.
 It may create or drop tables as well as add or remove columns from a table.